 1. Be flexible

 The key to finding cheap Thanksgiving flights is to be flexible with your days.
 If you aren’t flexible, then you aren’t going to get a deal and you can stop reading right now.
 It’s not that difficult to figure out that the most expensive time to fly is when everyone else is too.
-For example, everyone and their dog wants to leave the Wednesday before Thanksgiving and return on the Sunday or Monday after.
+For example, everyone and their brother wants to leave the Wednesday before Thanksgiving and return on the Sunday or Monday after.
 I see you agreeing but guess what?
 You aren’t going to get a deal on those days so just stop trying.

 2. Consider the time of day